marwahaha/tonys/B_1-B-P-H-K-L-E-P-S-S.md

 Then went to the image folder & deleted the standard image but kept the favicon,

 ## Retrieved temp photos for testing

+## Version Controlled the Project with the first master commit

+## Browser Testing & Version Control Confirmation
+Tested the bioler plate code & the Graph-QL web interface with the command

+gatsby develop == to spin up the internal browser server ctrl + c == to stop the internal browser server

+Both gatsby's built in browser server & GraphiQL are operational